LIBBBhhh/ImGui_Saver/README.md

 this will be supported for as long as my imagination allows

-and yes, since the first version will turn out to be small and may not work on Zigisk modules with imguis, then modify it for yourself, make mods, I will be very happy about this because someone needs my project hotl
+and yes, since the first version will turn out to be small and may not work on Zigisk modules with imgui, then modify it for yourself, make mods, I will be very happy about this because someone needs my project hotl